-Senate Bills inRULE 19.
-Senate bills in thethe House; Househouse and house bills in theBills in the Senate.senate, in possession of the rules committees, shall beselected for the calendars of both the senate and house on Wednesday of each week during the session; and to follow the progress of senate bills in the house and house bills in the senate, the president of the senate shall appoint three members of the senate rules committee and the speaker of the house shall appoint three members of the house rules committee, who will jointly act as an advisory calendar committee in regard to senate bills in the house and house bills in the senate; said advisory committee to be appointed not later than the fifteenth day of the session.
+Rule 19.
+Senate bills in the house and house bills in the senate, in possession of the rules committees, shall be selected for the calendars of both the senate and house on Wednesday of each week during the session; and to follow the progress of senate bills in the house and house bills in the senate, the president of the senate shall appoint three members of the senate rules committee and the speaker of the house shall appoint three members of the house rules committee, who will jointly act as an advisory calendar committee in regard to senate bills in the house and house bills in the senate; said advisory committee to be appointed not later than the fifteenth day of the session.

-AmendatoryRULE 20.
-All amendatory bills shall

-refer to the section or sections of

-the official codes and statutes of

-Washington, and supplements thereto and to the

-respective Session Laws, to be amended.
+Amendatory Rule 20.
+All amendatory bills shall refer to the section or sections of the official codes and statutes of Washington, and supplements thereto and to the respective Session Laws, to be amended.

-Amendatory Bills, RULE 21.
-Bills introduced in How Drawn. either house intended to amend existing statutes shall have the words which are amendatory to such existing statutes underlined.
+Amendatory Bills, Rule 21.
+Bills introduced in How Drawn.

+either house intended to amend existing statutes shall have the words which are amendatory to such existing statutes underlined.
 Any matter to be deleted from the existing statutes shall be indicated by lining out such matter with a broken line and enclosing the lined out material within double parentheses, and no bill shall be printed or acted upon until the provisions of this rule shall have been complied with.